What Does Travel Insurance Cover? Six Types of Coverage for Your Next Trip

 6. Car rental insurance

 Car rental insurance is optional coverage that works as a kind of supplement to your own car insurance when driving a rental car.
-At a minimum, it usually provides collision coverage so that you aren’t on the hook for damages to the rental car.
+At a minimum, it usually provides collision coverage so you aren’t on the hook for damages to the rental car.

 You might also have the option to add additional coverage, including:

-• Supplemental liability insurance: this is additional liability coverage on top of the liability coverage already included in your own car insurance policy
+- Supplemental liability insurance: This is additional liability coverage on top of the liability coverage already included in your own car insurance policy

-• Personal accident insurance: this is sort of like Medical Payments (Med-Pay) insurance, covering any medical expenses related to injuries you suffer in an accident, regardless of who is at fault.
+- Personal accident insurance: This is sort of like Medical Payments (Med-Pay) insurance, covering any medical expenses related to injuries you suffer in an accident, regardless of who is at fault.

-• Personal effects coverage: this insures your personal possessions inside the car, up to a certain dollar limit, if your belongings are lost, stolen or damaged while in the rental car.
+- Personal effects coverage: This insures your personal possessions inside the car, up to a certain dollar limit, if your belongings are lost, stolen or damaged while in the rental car.

 Do you need car rental insurance?

-In many cases, the answer is no. If you already own a car, you have car insurance.
+In many cases, the answer is no. If you own a car, you have car insurance.
 If you have car insurance, your liability coverage and any collision coverage or medical coverage, like Med-Pay or Personal Injury Protection (PIP) coverage apply while you’re driving a rental car.

-So, when should you buy rental car insurance?
+When should you buy rental car insurance?
 If you’re traveling internationally, your own car insurance might not cover you while you’re abroad.
 Call your insurance company to find out what kind of coverage you have while traveling internationally.

 If your car insurance won’t cover you abroad and you don’t have a credit card that comes with car rental insurance as a perk (or only offers a minimum coverage amount), it’s worth buying a policy.